devos10/Compilers_Team8/Compiler/README.md

 ## 4. Resultados

 ### 4.1 Test 1
+The input code has no lexical, syntactic, or semantic errors, which allows the compiler to correctly generate the parse tree and produce the intermediate code.
+This intermediate code is then translated into assembly language and finally assembled and linked to obtain the executable.
 <img width="1400" height="631" alt="image" src="https://github.com/user-attachments/assets/794062a9-e775-474a-9442-3713c8fe6014"/>

 ### 4.2 Test 2
+The input code has no lexical, syntactic, or semantic errors, which allows the compiler to correctly generate the parse tree and produce the intermediate code.
+This intermediate code is then translated into assembly language and finally assembled and linked to obtain the executable.
 <img width="500" height="782" alt="image" src="https://github.com/user-attachments/assets/d60be885-05e4-4b69-9a91-21f2c8850221"/>

 ### 4.3 Test 3
+The input code has no lexical, syntactic, or semantic errors, which allows the compiler to correctly generate the parse tree and produce the intermediate code.
+This intermediate code is then translated into assembly language and finally assembled and linked to obtain the executable.
 <img width="500" height="595" alt="image" src="https://github.com/user-attachments/assets/6dd2689a-f0d4-44fc-a441-718944af52c1" />

 ### 4.4 Test 4
+The input code has no lexical, syntactic, or semantic errors, which allows the compiler to correctly generate the parse tree and produce the intermediate code.
+This intermediate code is then translated into assembly language and finally assembled and linked to obtain the executable.
 <img width="500" height="757" alt="image" src="https://github.com/user-attachments/assets/2966920b-a369-4757-80b6-7bae9a922c7f" />

 ### 4.5 Test 5
+The input code has no lexical, syntactic, or semantic errors, which allows the compiler to correctly generate the parse tree and produce the intermediate code.
+This intermediate code is then translated into assembly language and finally assembled and linked to obtain the executable.
 <img width="500" height="749" alt="image" src="https://github.com/user-attachments/assets/51f5f0cb-9aac-48d4-a3a3-7c45a0fdc98c" />

 ### 4.6 Test 6